 What are the biggest challenges?

 How do you see this research changing the way we detect skin cancer in the future?
-What impact do you think this technology will have in reducing the mortality rate for skin cancers and melanoma specifically?

 Do you think this technology will someday go beyond skin cancer detection and into treatment delivery?

 Absolutely!
 I have led recruitment of patients for a prospective project that collects patient-submitted mobile device photos and patient-reported outcomes after ablative therapies of pre-cancerous lesions.
 The goal of this prospective study is to determine patient and lesion characteristics and treatment parameters associated with optimal treatment response.
 We envision this project contributing to an image dataset that will be used to train and test artificial intelligence models that can predict treatment outcomes and reduce variation in treatment success, leading to more personalized care plans.